 An established writer is someone who has published two or more works with major publishers; has received recognition for their work or is widely known within their genre; and/or earns a portion of their income from writing in that genre.

-If your application is successful, you will be expected to spend the duration of the residency in KwaNojoli.
+If your application is successful, you will be expected to spend the full duration of the residency in KwaNojoli and to interact with the other writers.
 The Jakes Gerwel Foundation covers the travel and accommodation costs of the successful candidates.
+Please note: No individual feedback will be given to the applicant about the quality of their application.

 The mentorship programmes are presented in both Afrikaans and English.